In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 And so that it does not lose its splendor despite this voluntary relaxation, it needs a sumptuous material.

-To be honest, this article was almost called “In search of the “Grail”: the Camel Coat” .
-Before delving into the question, I was already convinced.
+To be honest, this article was almost called "In Search of the "Holy Grail": the Camel Coat" .
+Before digging into the question, I was already convinced.

 And to top it all off, it must be said that it exudes a decidedly retro charm.

-2. The camel dilemma
+2. The Camel's Dilemma

 Already, this retro charm comes precisely from a certain image which seems to me to be well anchored in the collective imagination...

 The camel coat on Christian in American Psycho.
-So we can say that it’s a “killer piece”? (credits Eric Robert/Sygma/Sygma via Getty Images)
+So we can say it's a "killer piece"? (credits Eric Robert/Sygma/Sygma via Getty Images)

-classic Ben Silver polo coat in camel wool, worn by a model with salt and pepper hair
+Classic Ben Silver polo coat in camel wool, worn by a model with salt and pepper hair

 And to relate this to France, I also imagine it as the coat of a Parisian West of yesteryear, a little worldly.